 We will use the proceeds from this offering to partially repay borrowings outstanding under the Bridge Loan Facility.
-Affiliates of Goldman, Sachs & Co., Lehman Brothers Inc., Citigroup Global Markets Inc., J.P.
-Morgan Securities Inc., Mitsubishi UFJ Securities International plc, DnB NOR Markets, Inc., UBS Securities LLC and Fortis Securities LLC, the underwriters in this offering, are lenders under the Bridge Loan Facility, with respect to, as of December 3, 2007, 22.2%, 11.1% 9.8%, 9.8%, 6.0%, 6.0%, 6.0% and 6.0%, respectively, of the borrowings outstanding under the Bridge Loan Facility.
-The proceeds from this offering, our concurrent convertible notes offering and borrowings under our 364-Day Revolving Credit Facility will be used to repay the borrowings outstanding under the Bridge Loan Facility.
+Affiliates of Goldman, Sachs & Co., Lehman Brothers Inc., Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC, J.P.
+Morgan Securities Inc., Calyon Securities (USA) Inc., UBS Securities LLC, Fortis Securities LLC and Wells Fargo Securities, LLC, the underwriters in this offering, are lenders under the Bridge Loan Facility, with respect to, as of December 3, 2007, 22.2%, 11.1%, 9.8%, 9.8%, 9.8%, 6.0%, 6.0%, and 3.3%, respectively, of the borrowings outstanding under the Bridge Loan Facility.
+The proceeds from this offering, our concurrent notes offering and borrowings under our 364-Day Revolving Credit Facility will be used to partially repay the borrowings outstanding under the Bridge Loan Facility.